 - Regulatory stances (such as the EU Court of Justice removing any VAT from bitcoin transactions through the EU)

 - Technical failures with the protocol or significant businesses within bitcoin industry failing

 - Connection between bitcoin and other digital currencies.
 Often altcoins are priced in bitcoin.

 Lack of Bitcoin Education

 Traders need to understand how to trade bitcoin and or other digital currency and what are the fundamentals behind digital currency pricing (such as some of the factors listed above).
 Essentially, the trader needs to be educated on the asset itself.
 This is what is lacking for bitcoin related products.
-Forex brokers need to invest in educating their customers about bitcoin and what the factors that may affect its price.
+Forex brokers need to invest in educating their customers about bitcoin and the factors that may affect its price.